lgbt-foundation/whitepaper/whitepaper.md

 ## LGBT TOKEN ISSUANCE AND TOKEN SALE

+The LGBT Foundation will initially issue a total of 1,000,000,000 LGBT Tokens.

-A fixed number of tokens will be distributed to the public in exchange for Ether contribution.
-Additional details about the token sale will be announced on the website and the official channels of the LGBT Foundation.
-The LGBT Foundation will issue a total of 1,000,000,000 tokens of which 300,000,000 will be offered during the initial token sale.
+At the initial Token Sale, up to 20% or 200,000,000 tokens will be distributed to the public in exchange for Ether contribution.
+Additional details about the initial Token Sale will be announced on the website [link]lgbt-token.org[/link].

+The proceeds of the initial Token Sales will be utilized to finance the development of the infrastructure described in this white paper.

 Additional tokens will be distributed as follows.

 ` PIE CHART OF TOKEN DISTRIBUTION `

-` THIS IS THE DATA FOR THE PIE CHART, PLEASE DON'T ADD THIS TO THE ACTUAL PAPER
+` THIS IS THE DATA FOR THE PIE CHART, PLEASE DON'T ADD THIS TO THE ACTUAL PAPER `

 20% Token Sale
 40% Reserve